tencentyun/qcloud-documents/product/视频服务/点播/用户指南/控制台操作指南_en.md

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/yundianbo-13.png)

-Click **Edit** to modify the name, category, description, and tag of a video.
+Click "Edit" to modify the name, category, description, and tag of a video.

 In the editing mode, you can also modify the video cover.
 You can select to upload local files, or choose from the 10 files obtained from automatic screenshots, as shown below: